 The management of the Society is vested in the Council, which consists of the President, the Immediate Past President, the Vice-President, the Honorary Secretary, the Honorary Treasurer, and at least six ordinary members.
 The policies formed by the Council are supported by active committees: Scientific Programs, Public Relations, Education and General Purposes.

-Mr. Albert Leung, Vice President
+Mr. Albert Leung, President

-Dr. Lisa Tian, Secretary
+Dr. Lisa Tian, Treasurer

 Dr. Shuting Hu, Scientific Committee

-Mr. Francis Kwan, Membership Committee
+Mr. Francis Kwan, Education Committee

 International Federation of Societies of Cosmetic Chemists (IFSCC) is a truly worldwide federation dedicated to international cooperation in cosmetic science and technology.
 Interest in the formation of such an organization crystallized in Paris in 1956 and culminated in the birth of the federation in Brussels, Belgium on September 8, 1959.
 Today, 47 countries have met the high standards of scientific and educational qualifications of the IFSCC and, as members, support the organization’s aims and programs.
 The number of individual members in the Federation now exceeds 15,000 and is still growing.